Toyota GR Supra: United Kingdom

 The Supra is available in the United Kingdom in 3 variants, 2.0 Pro, 3.0, and 3.0 Pro.
 The 3.0 and 3.0 Pro are available in both automatic and manual versions from 2022 onwards.

 Australia

 The Supra is available in Australia with two variants, including the GT and GTS.

+In 2025, the Track Edition was released.
+It was offered with a 8-speed manual transmission.
+Sales were stopped in August of the same year.

 Mexico

 The Mexican market Supra went on sale in Mexico on 22 August 2019.

 South Africa

 The Supra is offered in South Africa in 3 variants, Track, Standard, and Matte Grey Edition variants.

 South Korea

 On 9 January 2020, Toyota Korea announced that the GR Supra was being released in South Korea on 21 January 2020.

 Malaysia

 The Malaysian market GR Supra was launched on 20 September 2019.
 In 2023, the GR Supra was launched with two variants, a 3.0-liter six-speed manual and eight-speed automatic.

 Philippines

 The Philippine market Supra was launched on 9 July 2019.